-CHRI’s London office (registered charity no. 803325) is uniquely positioned to influence human rights outcomes in the Commonwealth.
-Our presence in London allows us to be at the heart of Commonwealth activity, particularly in the lead-up to the next Commonwealth Heads of Government Meeting (CHOGM), which will be hosted in London in Spring 2018.
-It is fundamental that human rights is a core concern at this CHOGM, and CHRI is the organisation best placed to achieve this.
-CHOGM 2018 will also see the UK designated as the Chair-in-Office of the Commonwealth for a period of approximately two years, creating a unique moment when both the Chair-in-Office and the official Commonwealth bodies are both in the same location.
-In addition, the recent appointment of Patricia Scotland, a former UK attorney general and member of the British House of Lords, further reinforces the importance of London as a hub of advocacy of the Commonwealth.
+CHRI’s London office (registered charity no. 803325) is uniquely positioned to influence human rights in the Commonwealth.
+Our presence in London puts us at the heart of Commonwealth activity – this was particularly the case in the lead-up to the 2018 Commonwealth Heads of Government Meeting (CHOGM) in the United Kingdom.
+The London office has been leading research and advocacy work on achieving SDG 8.7 within the Commonwealth since 2016, including its leading advocacy to achieve Commonwealth action on SDG 8.7 at CHOGM 2018.
+This summit also saw the UK designated as the Chair-in-Office of the Commonwealth for a period of two years, creating a unique moment when both the Chair-in-Office and the official Commonwealth bodies are both in the same location.

-CHRI London works through targeted engagement with the Commonwealth Secretariat, Commonwealth institutions and organisations, as well as member states through their diplomatic missions in London.
-CHRI London is therefore ideally positioned to advocate on priority issues with Commonwealth decision-makers and opinion formers, increasing reach and influence of our organisation as a whole.
-Our strategy for the period 2016-2020 focuses on holding the Commonwealth to account on human rights commitments; amplifying the work of CHRI through Commonwealth liaison; and strengthening the Commonwealth for human rights.
+CHRI London works through targeted engagement with the Commonwealth Secretariat, Commonwealth institutions and organisations, as well as Member States through their diplomatic missions in London.
+Our strategy for the period 2016-2020 focuses on holding the Commonwealth to account on human rights commitments; amplifying the work of CHRI through Commonwealth liaison; and strengthening the Commonwealth’s core concern for human rights.

-These priorities build upon the strong record of CHRI London in holding states to account and campaigning for improved standards.
-This is a record we have built since our activism during the Nigerian dictatorships of the 1990s, and recently we have been particularly influential in relation to post-conflict Sri Lanka as well as leading advocacy for Commonwealth action on the deteriorating situation in the Maldives, which was key to the Maldives inclusion on the Commonwealth Ministerial Action Group Agenda.
-At the last CHOHM, in Malta, in 2015 our focus was addressing the closing space for civil society to operate.
-CHRI’s London office led research for CHRI’s report for the Meeting: Civil Society and the Commonwealth: Reaching for Partnership; organised a successful report launch event at the Canadian High Commission in London; and presented recommendations to all 53 Commonwealth member states at Commonwealth headquarters, Marlborough House in London.
-CHRI London has also delivered a series of public events on contemporary human rights themes relevant to the Commonwealth.
+These priorities build upon the strong record of CHRI London, which we have built since our activism during the Nigerian dictatorships of the 1990s, and more recently through our influence in relation to post-conflict Sri Lanka, as well as leading advocacy for Commonwealth action on the deteriorating situation in the Maldives, which was key to the Maldives inclusion on the Commonwealth Ministerial Action Group Agenda.

 Room No. 219